openfaas/faas/BACKERS.md

 ## Project backers

-This page shows the project's backers and sponsors.
+> Disclaimer: all Patrons regardless of the level of reward are making a monthly pledge to donate money to support Alex Ellis.
+This does not represent an investment, stake or ownership in the OpenFaaS project, OpenFaaS Ltd or any other related entity.

 Thank you for your help

 View this page for live data [on Patreon for everyone who has pledged](https://www.patreon.com/alexellis).